 The text for the course is Basic Sentential Logic and Informal Fallacies (BSLIF), which is available at UCSD bookstore.
 This text is brief, and covers everything you will need to know, and nothing that you won't need to know.
-The text also contains practice exams for all exams including the final exam.
+The text also contains the homework, and practice exams for both midterms and the final exam.
 So of all the materials for the course, it is probably the most important.

 In addition to the text, there is a logic website for this course, that has additional exercises with solutions.